James Earl Ray: House Select Committee on Assassinations

 Ray hired Jack Kershaw as his new attorney, and Kershaw publicly argued and promoted Ray's claim that he was not responsible for the assassination of King.
-His claim was that the assassination was the result of a conspiracy of the otherwise unidentified man named "Raul” who was a blonde Cuban.
+His claim was that the assassination was the result of a conspiracy of the otherwise unidentified man named "Raoul" who was a blond Cuban.
 Kershaw and his client met with representatives of the United States House Select Committee on Assassinations (HSCA) and convinced the committee to conduct ballistics tests that they believed would prove Ray had not fired the fatal shot.
 The tests ultimately proved inconclusive.